On a generalisation of Cameron's base size conjecture: Introduction

 \vs

-The regularity of subgroup tuples was introduced and studied in~\cite{AB} for almost simple groups with alternating and sporadic socle, where Burness and the author stated generalisations of some of the most influential base size conjectures in the regularity setting, including Cameron's conjecture.
+The regularity of subgroup tuples was introduced and studied in~\cite{AB} for almost simple groups with alternating and sporadic socle, where Burness and the author proposed generalisations of some of the most influential base size conjectures in the regularity setting, including Cameron's conjecture.
 In particular, if $G$ is a finite almost simple group and $R_{\rm ns}(G)$ denotes the minimal integer $r$ such that all non-standard tuples of $G$ are regular, then they conjecture that $R_{\rm ns}(G) \leqs 7$, with equality if and only if $G = {\rm M}_{24}$.
-Note that this conjecture is a vast generalisation of Theorem~\ref{thm:Cameron}.
-As noted above, Theorem~\ref{thm:Cameron} implies that all conjugate non-standard $7$-tuples of a finite almost simple group $G$ are regular and it is claimed that the conjugacy assumption can be removed.
+As noted above, Theorem~\ref{thm:Cameron} implies that all conjugate non-standard $7$-tuples of a finite almost simple group $G$ are regular and we are claiming that the same conclusion holds without the restrictive conjugacy condition.

-The above conjecture was proved in~\cite{AB} for almost simple groups with alternating and sporadic socle, which reduces the problem to the almost simple groups of Lie type.
+This conjecture was proved in~\cite{AB} for almost simple groups with alternating and sporadic socle, which reduces the problem to the almost simple groups of Lie type.
 The main aim of this paper is to complete the proof of this conjecture.
 We now state our main theorem:

 \begin{theorem} Let $G$ be a finite almost simple group.
-Then $R_{\rm ns}(G) \leqs 7$ with equality if and only if $G = {\rm M}_{24}$. \end{theorem}
+Then $R_{\rm ns}(G) \leqs 7$, with equality if and only if $G = {\rm M}_{24}$. \end{theorem}

 It is shown in~\cite{AB}, that up to conjugacy, the only non-regular non-standard $6$-tuple when $G = {\rm M}_{24}$ is $(H, H, H, H, H, H)$, where $H = {\rm M}_{23}$.
-Moreover, note that if $G$ is sporadic or exceptional, then all of its subgroups are non-standard, so Theorem~\ref{thm:main} asserts that $R(G) \leqs 7$ in this case.
+Moreover, note that if $G$ is sporadic or exceptional, then every core-free maximal subgroup is non-standard, so Theorem~\ref{thm:main} asserts that $R(G) \leqs 7$ (with equality if and only if $G = {\rm M}_{24}$) in these cases.

 \vs